dart-lang/site-www/src/_guides/language/effective-dart/design.md

 generic invocation as opposed to a type annotation.

 In most places, Dart allows you to omit a type annotation and infers a type for you based on the nearby context, or defaults to the `dynamic` type.
-Inference is a powerful tool to spare you the effort of writing (and reading) types that are obvious or uninteresting, but explicit annotations are still worthwhile in some cases.
-The guidelines here strike the best balance we've found between brevity and explicitness, flexibility and safety.

 The fact that Dart has both type inference and a `dynamic` type leads to some confusion about what it means to say code is "untyped".
 Does that mean the code is dynamically typed, or that you didn't *write* the type?
 To avoid that confusion, we avoid saying "untyped" and instead use the following terminology:

 *   If the code is *type annotated*, the type was explicitly written in the code.